NotTofuFood/SkyEngineV2/README.md

 - Full realtime audio that takes in account the sceneray, in order to give off a realistic audio playback
 - "2D Raytracing" to make a lightmap for the scene, giving off very nice lighting from the walls
 - Doors
-- Entities
 - "Triggers" that can be used in the editor in order to trigger certain events, or check for certain events
 - Revamping the current editor for making maps and porting the editor over to JavaScript.
-- Fixed collisions and hopefully all of the bugs listed below

 # KNOWN BUGS

-- Only Forward Collisions
+- Wonky Collisions
+- Entities sometimes flicker
 - Coordinate out of bounds error thrown by SceneManager.Java (has no effect on gameplay and is thrown by the floor for loop)
 - Camera moves weirdly when trying to go forward/backward sometimes (Slightly Fixed)
 - Images won't export in the .jar file